Showing posts with label Realistic. Show all posts

 "My self-esteem diminished whenever I made a mistake, didn't know something I was expected to know, did something wrong, or when something I unintentionally did or said ended up hurting someone . . .
 I believed my mistakes were proof of my failure at the one thing I was supposed to accomplish - perfection."
 Hope for Today (p.
 152)

-"Old-pant fray; Saturday bliss - Friendly shirt; Just can't miss."
+"Old-pant fray; Saturday bliss - Friendly shirt; I'd surely miss."

-"Time to change; Friends you know - Dress up right; Ready for show."
+"Time to change; Friends you know - Dress up right; Ready to show."
 Am I a Poet?

 Thursday, May 29, 2025